Barack Obama citizenship conspiracy theories: Campaigners and proponents

-The campaign was supported by the conservative WorldNetDaily (WND) website, which sponsored a letter-writing campaign to the Supreme Court.
-WNDs publisher Joseph Farah has written a number of editorials arguing that Obama's eligibility needs to be confirmed.
-WND has mounted an advertising campaign, using electronic billboards to ask "Where's The Birth Certificate?"
+The campaign was supported by the far-right WorldNetDaily (WND) website, which sponsored a letter-writing campaign to the Supreme Court.
+The website's founder, Joseph Farah, offered a $15,000 award for the release of the certificate and has written a number of editorials arguing that Obama's eligibility needs to be confirmed.
+WND also mounted an advertising campaign, using electronic billboards to ask, "Where's The Birth Certificate?"
+Farah declined to pay the promised award upon the release of the certificate and alleged that it was "fraudulent".

 The talk radio hosts Michael Savage, G. Gordon Liddy, Brian Sussman, Lars Larson, Bob Grant, Jim Quinn, Rose Tennent, Barbara Simpson, Mark Davis, and Fred Grandy have all promoted the ineligibility claims on their radio shows.
 Rush Limbaugh, Sean Hannity and Lou Dobbs have also broached the issue several times on their shows.
 Savage, during an episode of his nationally syndicated radio show The Savage Nation, said that "We're getting ready for the Communist takeover of America with a noncitizen at the helm."

 Some celebrities have promoted or touched upon the ineligibility claims.
 In August 2009, actor Chuck Norris, while not embracing the eligibility claims, wrote an open letter to Obama urging that he officially release his "original birth certificate", saying, "Refusing to post your original birth certificate is an unwise political and leadership decision that is enabling the 'birther' controversy."
 In December 2010, Baltimore Orioles baseball player Luke Scott asserted in a Yahoo! interview that Obama "was not born here" and that his birth certificate was never released.
 The Huffington Post reported that, in April 2011 during his stage show, Charlie Sheen said, "For starters, I was fucking born here, how about that?
 And I got proof!
 Nothing photoshopped about my birth certificate."

 According to Mark Potok of the Southern Poverty Law Center, "the birther movement has gained a large following on the radical right ... it has been adopted by the most noxious elements out there."
-Some of those "noxious elements" include a number of avowed white-supremacist and neo-Nazi groups.
+Some of those "noxious elements" include a number of avowed white supremacist and neo-Nazi groups.
 James Wenneker von Brunn, an avowed white supremacist charged as the gunman in the June 10, 2009, United States Holocaust Memorial Museum shooting, had previously posted messages to the Internet accusing Obama and the media of hiding documents about his life.

-In March 2017, after Obama was no longer the president, Malik Obama, his paternal half brother, posted on Twitter an image of a fake Kenyan birth certificate, which had been "debunked" in 2009 when it was first presented as part of one of the failed lawsuits that challenged Obama's ineligibility.
+In March 2017, after Obama was no longer the president, Malik Obama, his paternal half brother, posted on Twitter an image of a fake Kenyan birth certificate, which had been debunked in 2009 when it was first presented as part of one of the failed lawsuits that challenged Obama's ineligibility.